If you've blocked our ad, please consider unblocking it.

 A copy of the Super Star theme can be found in the music folder, which was presumably used as a test track.
 Super Mario 3D Land also has a duplicate copy of its Super Star theme.

-This title track plays for about 8 seconds before the game starts automatically, but it can be forced to play the full song by removing the disc when the game is loading on the splash screen.
+On recent versions of the Wii U system software, the Wii U Menu banner jingle only plays for about 8 seconds before the game starts automatically.
+You can hear the whole thing by removing the disc while the banner is displayed.
 The full track can also be heard on the soundtrack CD.

 An icon for an orange-colored Mario and a corresponding orange S logo, stored with the player icons.
 Their purpose is unknown, but it could be related to the "Assist Block", a feature in Donkey Kong Country Returns that activates the Super Guide and features the Super Guide Kong.